 Ice Barrel includes a lid to keep the bugs out, a stand, stairs to help you climb in, and a protective UV cover.
 Best of all, it is covered by a lifetime warranty should anything not hold up to frequent use.

 Dimensions: 42” in H x 31” in W. The opening is 25” wide

 Alright, now hear us out on this one.
 Yes, the Coleman SaluSpa technically is a hot tub, but a hot tub that’s not warmed up is basically just an ice bath, right?
 Exactly!
 There are no rules that say otherwise.

 There are actually a lot of reasons why you should consider this as a hot tub ice bath combo.
 The first being the price.
 Priced around the $450 range, that’s a relative steal, especially when you consider that it’s first a hot tub.

 That brings us to the second benefit, the pump filter.
-Unlike the other ice bath tubs, this one is self-cleaning which will save water and potential headaches.
+Unlike the other options, this one is self-cleaning which will save water and potential headaches.

 Third, misery loves company, yes?
 If that’s true, you can now double dare your 3 closest friends to join you as you prove your insane tendencies to freeze yourself.

 All in all, the Coleman Inflatable hot tub is the perfect ice bath…and hot tub.